 - Recycling contributes to our economy.
 Approximately 37,000 jobs in Minnesota are supported by the industry.
 These jobs pay an estimated $1.96 billion in wages and add nearly $8.5 billion to Minnesota's economy.

 Cost of not recycling

-Another 1.2 million tons of recyclable material was thrown away, but could easily have been recycled for an additional estimated value of $285 million dollars.
+Another 1.2 million tons of recyclable material was thrown away, but could easily have been recycled for an additional estimated value of $285 million.
 Instead, it cost Minnesota more than $200 million to throw it away into landfills.

 Recycling protects our environment